phiamo/rabbitmq-website/site/federated-exchanges.md

 * An upstream name that federation policies will refer to
 * An upstream definition JSON document with at least one mandatory key, `uri`

-The following example configures an upstream named "source" which can be contacted at <code>remote-host.local:5672</code>:
+The following example configures an upstream named "origin" which can be contacted at <code>remote-host.local:5672</code>:

 <pre class="lang-bash">
 # Adds a federation upstream named "origin"